 It is worth mentioning that this is not the first time such a fixed escape wheel design has been used in a modern watch.
 One such example can be found in the Franck Muller Thunderbolt, the fastest ever single-axis tourbillon, making one revolution every five seconds.

-It was invented by Jean-Pierre Golay, who was granted patent WO2011006617A1 for the idea.
-But it is a single axis tourbillon, and consequently far simpler than the triple axis construction of the LM Thunderdome.
+The Thunderbolt tourbillon was invented by Jean-Pierre Golay, the veteran watchmaker then working for Franck Muller Watchland.
+Mr Golay applied to patent the construction (patent WO2011006617A1), but the patent was not granted.
+His construction, however, is a single axis tourbillon, and consequently far simpler than the triple axis construction of the LM Thunderdome.

 Design and finishing